mindmatters/viewr/README.md

 it has created `some_other_view` and `some_function`, possibly creating other views or functions these depend on.

-To create or drop views and functions, your first need to:
+To create or drop views and functions, you first need to:

 ```ruby
     require 'viewr'